 If you have thoughts of grilling, then a Reflector fire is the ideal sort.
 To begin with, drive in a couple of stakes at a diagonal angle.
 You can then stack sticks or short logs up the sloping stakes, to create a surface which will reflect the heat of the fire back at the food.
 You can either 'plank' your food - attach it to a board which rests against the reflecting surface - or suspend it in front of the reflecting wall, as shown.

-Holding a pot over a fire isn't realistic.
+Physically holding a pot over a fire long enough for food to cook isn't realistic, even if you didn't also have to allow for pan handles becoming hot.
 So if you don't have the means for a Hunter's or Trappers fire, you can instead use forked sticks as supports.
 It is worth collecting some of these whenever you come across them, and adding them to your collection ready for when you need them.
 Sticks in your collection can have the ends sharpened to make it easier to insert them into the ground.

 Ingredients: slices of bread, fat for frying, cheese (cut into thin slices).

 Equipment: frying pan, fish slice, plates, cheese plane (unless cheese sliced in advance).

 1) Sandwich cheese between slices of dry bread, and cut into halves or quarters.

 2) Heat fat until hot, then fry sandwiches on both sides until golden brown on both sides.

 For hiking, I would be inclined to pack the sandwiches ready prepared, in a paper bag.
 The sandwich can go into the pan, with the paper bag being used to help light the fire.

 Blackbirds (or Robins) recipe (from "Camp Cooking", published by Girl Guides Association, 1979 edition.